-This section gathers all the settings common to each SSID you may create on a radio card.
+This section gathers all the settings that are common to each SSID you may create on this radio card.

 Enable device:

 If this checkbox is checked, the radio card is enabled and is able to communicate.
 Uncheck it to disable the radio card.